nguyenptk/SimpleWebCrawler/README.md

 1. **Initialization**:
    - `Controller` handles routing and ensures idempotent requests.
-   - `CrawlerHandlerFactory` encapsulate the creation logic of different crawler handlers
+   - `CrawlerHandlerFactory` encapsulate the creation logic of different crawler handlers.
-   - `ICrawlerHandler` sets the execution start time and configures batch sizes.
+   - `ICrawlerHandler` implemented by crawler handlers, responsible for starting the crawling process.
    - `HttpClient` fetches the main HTML content from the homepage URL.

 2. **Menu Link Extraction**: